kms-rscholz/tailwindcss-grid/README.md

 - `.grid` for setting `display: grid` on an element
 - `.grid-columns-{size}` for specifying the number of columns in the grid
+- `.grid-rows-{size}` for specifying the number of rows in the grid
 - `.col-span-{columns}` for specifying how many columns a cell should span
 - `.grid-gap-{size}` for specifying the size of the gap between columns/rows, if the name ends with -x or -y `grid-[column/row]-gap` will be used
 - `.grid-automin-{size}` for applying the minimum width of the columns using auto-fit and minmax (the max is 1fr)